cleentfaar/mailer-bundle/docs/configuration.md

 # Configuration

-The bundle comes with some predefined services that makes sending e-mails easier.

 #### Driver
-For sending the actual email, a driver is configured automatically.
+For sending the actual email, a driver is needed.
-If you have installed the (optional) [mailer-swiftmailer](https://github.com/cleentfaar/mailer-swiftmailer) package, the Swiftmailer engine will be used by default.
+If you have installed the (optional) [mailer-swiftmailer](https://github.com/cleentfaar/mailer-swiftmailer) package, the `SwiftmailerDriver` will be used by default.

 If you choose not to install the [mailer-swiftmailer](https://github.com/cleentfaar/mailer-swiftmailer) package or would like to use your own driver, you need to configure the bundle to do so: